ccnmmmmm/Samsung-Data-Analysis/README.md

 # Samsung-Data-Analysis
 Getting And Cleaning Data Course Project

+Make sure the UCA HAR Dataset file is in your working directory.

 1. Merge test data in test under dataset.
 2. Merge training data under dataset1.
 3. Merge dataset and dataset1 into one data frame using rbind and store it into mergedData.